 In addition to unpaid wages that might be owed to the worker, liquidated damages could be awarded under certain circumstances.
 When this occurs, the liquidated damages equal the amount of unpaid wages.
 An employer found liable for a violation of the Department of Labor’s overtime rules could face a penalty of liquidated damages equal to the amount of unpaid overtime.

-A possible defense to claims for unpaid wages is found in exemptions from the law, as certain categories of employees and types of jobs are exempt from federal overtime pay standards in Broward County, Florida.
-Retaining a Hollywood labor lawyer is the best way to find out which apply to you and your unique employment situation under state law.
+A possible defense to claims for unpaid wages is found in exemptions from the law, as certain categories of employees and types of jobs are exempt from federal overtime pay standards in Florida.
+Retaining a Broward County labor lawyer is the best way to find out which apply to you and your unique employment situation under state law.